 What would you say is your greatest talent or skill?
 How have you developed and demonstrated that talent over time?
 (350 words)

-Both of my sisters were surprised when they saw a brand-new PlayStation 5, sitting on my bookshelf.
-They furiously went about how I don’t deserve to have a video game console, and my parents not treating their kids equally.
+Both of my sisters were surprised when they saw a brand-new PlayStation 5 sitting on my bookshelf.
+They furiously went about how I don’t deserve to have a video game console and my parents not treating their kids equally.
 Sometimes, it’s not about meritocracy, but rather how well you can convince others.

-Influencing people has been one of my greatest skills, and I’ve been taking advantage of it since.
-I first developed this skill when I was a child, when I used to fake cry so my parents would buy me toys or books that I wanted.
-But now, I don’t need to use my emotions, instead I just need to take advantage of my vocabulary, and a little cup of confidence to convince others.
+Influencing people has been one of my greatest skills and I’ve been taking advantage of it since an early age.
+I first developed this skill as a child, when I used to fake cry so my parents would buy me toys or books that I wanted.
+But now, I no longer need to use my emotions.
+Instead, I take advantage of my vocabulary and a little cup of confidence to convince others.

-I first demonstrated this through my TikTok account, where I’ve created videos to comment on my mom’s Honda, which generated more than a million views, and over 240,000 likes.
-My communication skills improved as I published content regularly, resulting in my speech confidence and refined fluency.
-I learned about the importance of words and how it became the important foundation for convincing people.
+I demonstrated this through my TikTok account, where I’ve created videos to comment on my mom’s Honda, which generated more than a million views, and over 240,000 likes.
+My communication skills improved as I published content regularly, resulting in increased speech confidence and refined fluency.
+I learned about the importance of words as foundation for convincing people.

 As I grew older, I expanded my use of influence not only for my own profit, but for others as well, when I became a sales representative for my own bakery shop.
-Instead of approaching them to buy our product, I created an experience, where customers can create a close connection with the baker.
-I used imagery in my posts to stimulate the aroma, and often reached out to existing customers to bring a sense of belonging, which helped with customer satisfaction and loyalty.
-Because of these efforts, my bakery expanded to serving large-scale offices, and gatherings, and also developed a new network of friends.
+Instead of approaching customers to buy our products, I created an experience where they can create a close connection with the baker.
+I used imagery in my posts to stimulate the aroma of the products and often reached out to existing customers to bring a sense of belonging.
+This helped with customer satisfaction and loyalty.
+Because of these efforts, my bakery expanded to serving large-scale offices and gatherings, and also developed a new network of friends.

-From this journey of developing my convincing skills, I realized how valuable communication is, and the ways in which it makes doing businesses easier.
+From this journey of developing my convincing skills, I realized how valuable communication is and the ways in which it makes doing businesses easier.
 In the future, I would further expand this skill to connect with more people around the world, creating bonds and inclusive environments along the way.